SunStarSys/www/content/CMS/technology.md

 ## Solaris 11.4

 - DTrace &mdash; we took the kitchen sink approach: all of our dyamic programming language tooling integrates with it.
+While bpftrace is a nice recent development for Linux, having it do useful things in the dynamic language space is a long way off, which is where the action is.

 - ZFS &mdash; better with Solaris, backed by Oracle Support.
 Accept no substitutes.